acmarpu/python-complete-notes/1_basics_introduction.md

 * &nbsp;Python keywords are different from Python’s built-in functions and types.

 ```
    import keyword
    print(keyword.kwlist)

 ```
 * 'if' is keyword, we can not use as variable

 **b.
 Identifiers**
-* &nbsp;Any name is called identifiers (variable name or function name or any other name)
+* Any name is called identifiers (variable name or function name or any other name)
-* &nbsp;Python Identifier is the name we give to identify a variable, function, class, module or other object.
+* Python Identifier is the name we give to identify a variable, function, class, module or other object.
-* &nbsp;That means whenever we want to give an entity a name, that's called identifier.
+* That means whenever we want to give an entity a name, that's called identifier.

     _a)_ lowercase or uppercase.